RESUMO

 Assuntos

-Preoperative CT angiography (CTA) is increasingly performed prior to perforator flap-based reconstruction.
-However, radiological 2D thin-slices do not allow for intuitive interpretation and translation to intraoperative findings.
-3D volume rendering has been used to alleviate the need for mental 2D-to-3D abstraction.
-Even though volume rendering allows for a much easier understanding of anatomy, it currently has limited utility as the skin obstructs the view of critical structures.
-Using free, open-source software, we introduce a new skin-masking technique that allows surgeons to easily create a segmentation mask of the skin that can later be used to toggle the skin on and off.
-Additionally, the mask can be used in other rendering applications.
-We use Cinematic Anatomy for photorealistic volume rendering and interactive exploration of the CTA with and without skin.
-We present results from using this technique to investigate perforator anatomy in deep inferior epigastric perforator flaps and demonstrate that the skin-masking workflow is performed in less than 5 minutes.
+SUMMARY: Preoperative computed tomographic angiography is increasingly performed before perforator flap-based reconstruction.
+However, radiologic two-dimensional thin slices do not allow for intuitive interpretation and translation to intraoperative findings.
+Three-dimensional volume rendering has been used to alleviate the need for mental two-dimensional to three-dimensional abstraction.
+Even though volume rendering allows for a much easier understanding of anatomy, it currently has limited utility, as the skin obstructs the view of critical structures.
+Using free, open-source software, the authors introduce a new skin-masking technique that allows surgeons to easily create a segmentation mask of the skin that can later be used to toggle the skin on and off.
+In addition, the mask can be used in other rendering applications.
+The authors use Cinematic Anatomy for photorealistic volume rendering and interactive exploration of computed tomographic angiography with and without skin.
+The authors present results from using this technique to investigate perforator anatomy in deep inferior epigastric perforator flaps and demonstrate that the skin-masking workflow is performed in less than 5 minutes.
 In Cinematic Anatomy, the view onto the abdominal wall and especially onto perforators becomes significantly sharper and more detailed when no longer obstructed by the skin.
-We perform a virtual, partial muscle dissection to show the intramuscular and submuscular course of the perforators.
-The skin-masking workflow allows surgeons to improve arterial and perforator detail in volume renderings easily and quickly by removing skin and could alternatively also be performed solely using open-source and free software.
+The authors perform a virtual, partial muscle dissection to show the intramuscular and submuscular course of the perforators.
+The skin-masking workflow allows surgeons to improve arterial and perforator detail in volume renderings easily and quickly by removing skin and could alternatively be performed solely using open-source and free software.
 The workflow can be easily expanded to other perforator flaps without the need for modification.

 PURPOSE: Personalized liposome-formulated mRNA vaccines (RNA-LPX) are a powerful new tool in cancer immunotherapy.
 In preclinical tumor models, RNA-LPX vaccines are known to achieve potent results when combined with conventional X-ray radiation therapy (XRT).
 Densely ionizing radiation used in carbon ion radiation therapy (CIRT) may induce distinct effects in combination with immunotherapy compared with sparsely ionizing X-rays.
 METHODS AND MATERIALS: Within this study, we investigate the potential of CIRT and isoeffective doses of XRT to mediate tumor growth inhibition and survival in murine colon adenocarcinoma models in conjunction with neoantigen (neoAg)-specific RNA-LPX vaccines encoding both major histocompatibility complex (MHC) class I- and class II-restricted tumor-specific neoantigens.
 We characterize tumor immune infiltrates and antigen-specific T cell responses by flow cytometry and interferon-γ enzyme-linked immunosorbent spot (ELISpot) analyses, respectively.
 RESULTS: NeoAg RNA-LPX vaccines significantly potentiate radiation therapy-mediated tumor growth inhibition.
 CIRT and XRT alone marginally prime neoAg-specific T cell responses detected in the tumors but not in the blood or spleens of mice.
 Infiltration and cytotoxicity of neoAg-specific T cells is strongly driven by RNA-LPX vaccines and is accompanied by reduced expression of the inhibitory markers PD-1 and Tim-3 on these cells.
 The neoAg RNA-LPX vaccine shows similar overall therapeutic efficacy in combination with both CIRT and XRT, even if the physical radiation dose is lower for carbon ions than for X-rays.
 CONCLUSIONS: We hence conclude that the combination of CIRT and neoAg RNA-LPX vaccines is a promising strategy for the treatment of radioresistant tumors.